Wives of Muhammad

-Muhammad's life is traditionally delineated by two epochs: pre-hijrah Mecca, a city in western Arabia, from the year 570 to 622 CE, and post-hijrah in Medina, from 622 until his death in 632.
-Hijrah refers to the mass migration of Muhammad and his followers to Medina due to persecution faced by Muslims in Mecca.
+Traditionally, two epochs delineate Muhammad's life and career: pre-Hijrah Mecca between 570 and 622; and post-Hijrah Medina between 622 and his death in 632.
+"Hijrah" refers to Muhammad's migration, alongside the early Muslims, from Mecca to Medina due to the Meccans' persecution of the early Muslims.
 All but two of his marriages were contracted after this migration.